baronet2/edm_reviews/README.md

 Maybe one day, if I find time to figure out how to use a good API for song metadata, I'll throw this stuff into a dataset and see what can be done with it.

+### Apr 29, 2022
+* Chemical Surf - Satisfied

+Sound reminds me of Vintage Culture, nice release of tension at the drop, don't like the vocals so much

+* Dirty Palm - Priorities

+Nice future house drop but transition slightly abrupt

+* EDX - Holy Wood

+Upbeat tribal house, nice percussions, vocals give way to energetic beat

+* Hardwell - Black Magic

+More bigroom techno/future rave from Hardwell

+* KREAM - Once again

+Similar style to previous releases except a bit of a darker vibe, low-energy but still danceable house

+* MK & Paul Woolford feat Majid Jordan - Teardrops

+Piano house, radio-friendly though the vocals at the drop could be more catchy

+* MPH, Katie Bosworth - Waiting *

+High tempo, bassy drop, unaggressive and danceable

+* Nicky Romero - Pressure

+Confusing bigroom-sounding start to drop quickly giving way back to uptempo tech house

+* NØ SIGNE - Selection

+Trap beat gives way to interesting drop, somewhat reminds me of Morgan J, interesting but lacking on cohesion

+* Raven & Kreyn x BIGMOO - Welcome To The Future (feat.
+Jeonghyeon) *

+High-energy release with some bass house influences, great fit for Hexagon, uninspiring lyrics one weak point

+* Steve Aoki, HRVY - Save Me

+Radio-friendly dance pop with Brazilian bass drop

+* Tiësto, Deorro - Savage

+Slight change to Five Hours' melody with new vocals, strings, bigger drop

+* Malaa - Wait (Kenty Clide remix) *

+Darker intro with big buildup and switchup at drop into house with cowbells?

+* Malaa - Wait (YYVNG remix)

+Interesting club-friendly take on the track, more housy and less aggressive drop, but synths in buildup kind of offputting

+* Martin Garrix - Sentio *

+One fantastic collaboration after another, references to a variety of Martin Garrix's bigroom sounds over the years, emotional finish in If We'll Ever Be Remembered, album is an instant classic

 ### Apr 22, 2022
 * Alesso & Zara Larsson - Words